 Talented left back Michael Gray was a Sunderland born and bred footballer who wore the Black Cats’ shirt with pride throughout much of his career.
 After excelling in the DCSFA youth setup in 1988, Gray signed schoolboy forms with Sir Alex Ferguson’s Manchester United but opted against signing a long-term contract at Old Trafford, preferring to join his hometown club.
 Not long after signing his first deal, Gray broke through into the Sunderland first team and never looked back, making 363 first team appearances during a 12-year spell on Wearside.
 His Sunderland form also earnt him three caps for England in 1999, and he went on to play for some other big clubs, too, in the shape of Leeds, Celtic, Wolves, Blackburn and Sheffield Wednesday.

 A powerful and dependable central defender, Steve Howey made well over 300 competitive appearances in the Premier League and Football League during a career spanning 16 years.
-Howey was part of the DCSFA youth side in 1986-87 and just two years later the Sunderland-born stopper was agreeing to terms on his first professional contract with local rivals Newcastle United.
+Howey was part of the DCSFA youth side in 1986-87 and just two years later the Sunderland-born stopper agreed to terms on his first professional contract with local rivals Newcastle United.
 Howey was integral to the Magpies’ promotion to the Premier League and also helped the team to two runner-up finishes in 1996 and 1997, respectively.
 He made his international debut in November 1994 against Nigeria at Wembley, going on to earn four caps for his country.
 Howey also played a key role in Manchester City’s return to the top-flight, with a dominant three-year spell at Maine Road between 2000-2003.

 Steph Houghton MBE